ganbarodigital/css-ishi/docs/structure/index.md

 ## Introduction

-<p class="leader">"Markup with meaning" is what we strive for.
+<p class="p--leader">"Markup with meaning" is what we strive for.
 Markup that describes what content is will outlive markup that describes how content will be displayed.</p>

 Ishi isn't grid-based.